Meet The Residents

 Arrival: 20 September 2014

-Bash was surrendered when he became unmanageable in his human household, where he was kept as a pet but began attacking people.
-His official name is Sebastian but since there was already another lemur by the same name at the sanctuary, we shortened his name to avoid confusion.
-He is among the most aggressive residents toward humans.
-Several years ago, he required multiple surgeries for hernia repair but has since been in great health.
-His closest companions are KJ and Mo, but he gets along well with most of the other lemurs too.
+Bash was surrendered when he became unmanageable in the human household, where he was kept as a pet but began attacking people.
+Years ago, he required multiple surgeries for hernia repair but has since been in great health.

 Ring-tailed lemur, Lemur catta